Jforbus/bellybutton_biodiversity/README.md

 # Bellybutton_Biodiversity

 ## Project Overview
-A dashboard to visualize the results of a study to find the different types and quantities of Bacteria located in an human belly buttons.
+A dashboard to visualize the results of a study to find the different types and quantities of Bacteria located in human belly buttons.

 ### Project Link
 https://jforbus.github.io/bellybutton_biodiversity/